-- FTP_TRP.1.1 The TSF shall provide a communication path between itself and [remote] users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from [disclosure]. - FTP_TRP.1.2 The TSF shall permit [remote users] to initiate communication via HTTPS, IPP-SSL, IPsec and SNMPv3 (the trusted path). - FTP TRP.1.3 The TSF shall require the use of the trusted path for /[ - Administrator authentication, manipulation of confidential files, reading out the address book data, modification of the address book, filter setting and network settings via the TOE Web - Image data reception from the printer driver in the printer function - Image data reception for push print of the printer function - MFD remote management based on the MIB
+FTP\TRP.1.1 The TSF shall provide a communication path between itself and [remote] users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from [disclosure].

+FTP\TRP.1.2 The TSF shall permit [remote users] to initiate communication via HTTPS or IPP-SSL (the trusted path).

+FTP\TRP.1.3 The TSF shall require the use of the trusted path for [[

+• Administrator authentication, manipulation of confidential files, reading out the address book data, modification of the address book, filter settings and network settings via the TOE Web

-(other services for which a trusted path is required)]].
+• Image data reception from the printer driver in the print function (other services for which trusted path is required)]].